ArjunaAcchaDipa/CTF-writeups/KillerQueen-2021/iwanttobreakfree/README.md

     server()
 ```

-It seems that the program will execute if it doesn't contains any string in `blacklist.txt`.
+It seems that the program will execute if it doesn't contain any string in `blacklist.txt`.
 So, let's take a look at `blacklist.txt`.

 #### blacklist.txt